Crayder/procedures-api/README.md

         * When registering an event you tell it what callback to call, whether to delete after being caught, a time to call it, etc.
     * start the procedure with `proc.start`.
         * alternatively, `procedure.start` can be used to start multiple at once.
-        * if a procedure is expected to stop itself do so with `procedure.stop`.
+        * if a procedure is expected to stop itself do so with `proc.stop`.

 --------

 * **Notes**
     * The main thing to keep in mind so far: Multiple events within a procedure will run simultaneously no issue.
 However, if you start a new procedure from within an event, this will halt the current procedure.
 Basically new procedures run on the same thread as the current one.
 Figuring out a way to run procedures AND keep the procedure they were ran from active would be extremely useful in some cases.
 Such as if you wanted a main procedure to always be listening for modem_events (to receive instructions from another computer maybe) while also being able to run procedures within it and still listen.
-You could still achive this, just without the listener running while running child procedures.
+You could still achive this, just without the listener running while running child procedures, unless of course you register the listener events to each procedure layer.

 --------